 Diagnosis, qualification, and quantification of functional manifestations of ocular disease and level of visual impairment

-Determination and prescription of treatment options, including, but not limited to, optical correction, magnification, selective absorption filters, and assistive devices/technologies to be integrated in a goal-directed treatment plan, including delineation of compensatory strategies and therapies
+Determination and prescription of treatment options, including, but not limited to, optical correction, magnification, selective absorption filters, and assistive devices/technologies to be integrated into a goal-directed treatment plan, including delineation of compensatory strategies and therapies

-Impression of prognosis of patient benefit from participation in a vision rehabilitation therapy program
+The impression of prognosis of patient benefit from participation in a vision rehabilitation therapy program

 Establishment and coordination of a plan of care, including specification of a schedule for physician follow-up to assess therapeutic outcomes and need for continued care